ialxn/JEOL_eds/README.md

 >>>> demo.pixel_size
 0.99

 # To read (and process) large data sets you might use the following code fragment.
-# Get number of frames (read only meta data to speed up this step).
+# First read number of frames (read only meta data to speed up this step) and then
+# process the full data set batch-wise.
 >>>> large_fn = 'data/128.pts'
 >>>> large = JEOL_pts(large_fn, only_metadata=True)
 >>>> N = large.parameters['EDS Data']['AnalyzableMap MeasData']['Doc']['Sweep']